expo/expo/docs/versions/unversioned/guides/building-standalone-apps.md

 If you run into problems during this process, we're more than happy to help out!
 [Join our Slack](https://slack.expo.io/) and let us know if you have any questions.

 > **Note:** Updates are handled differently on iOS and Android.
 On Android, updates are downloaded in the background.
 This means that the first time a user opens your app after an update they will get the old version while the new version is downloaded in the background.
 The second time they open the app they'll get the new version.
 On iOS, updates are downloaded synchronously, so users will get the new version the first time they open your app after an update.
+If you want to mimic the Android behavior, add the `ios.loadJSInBackgroundExperimental` key to `app.json`.